Chemical (Post Malone song): Background

 In an early 2022 interview with Billboard ahead of the release of his fourth studio album, Twelve Carat Toothache (2022), Malone expressed plans to rebuild his artistic vision, even if that meant to compromise commercial success.
 "Chemical" marks his first release as a lead artist since the album.
 On April 12, 2023, Malone posted a clip of him listening to the song on his social media and announced the release.

 Composition

-"Chemical" is a pop rock and synth-pop song that sees Malone return to his trademark sound, while the song is also accompanied by an acoustic "folk-based" guitar and "contemporary pop elements".
+"Chemical" is a pop rock, soft rock, and synth-pop song that sees Malone return to his trademark sound, while the song is also accompanied by an acoustic "folk-based" guitar and "contemporary pop elements".
 It includes a "bright and catchy" chorus, which was described as a "contrast" to his previous moodier offerings.
 Despite the upbeat vibe of the chorus, the lyrical content was viewed as "on-brand" for Malone, as he opens up about his inability to let go of a seemingly toxic relationship, akin to an addiction.